stanfordpython/python-labs/lab4-fp.md

 foo.__annotations__  # => {'a': int, 'b': str, 'return': bool}
 ```

-Write a static type checker, implemented as a decorator, that enforces the parameter types and return type of Python objects.
+Write a dynamic type checker, implemented as a decorator, that enforces the parameter types and return type of Python objects, if supplied.

 ```Python
 def enforce_types(function):